 Valid photo ID is required for all participants 18 years of age or older.
 Adults without photo ID will not be permitted on the Guided Walk.

 For safety reasons, Guided Walks will not take place during thunderstorms or severe weather.
 Additionally, walks may be cancelled due to flood operations, higher security threat levels, or maintenance.
 No refunds will be offered.

 The Guided Walk includes a steep outdoor walkway to and from the Top of the Dam and is not recommended for individuals with known heart or respiratory problems, back, knee, or difficulty walking, or for individuals with sensitivity to heights.

 The Top of the Dam Guided Walk is not considered accessible for individuals using a wheelchair or with mobility limitations due to the very steep walkway used to access the top of the dam, which descends/ascends 100 feet in elevation on a 10% grade.

-Consistent with CDC recommendations, individuals who are not fully vaccinated must continue to wear masks indoors and in crowded outdoor spaces.
+Consistent with CDC recommendations, properly worn masks covering both nose and mouth must be worn by all visitors over the age of two inside the Visitor Center.
+Individuals who are not fully vaccinated must continue to wear masks in crowded outdoor spaces, as well.

 Wear comfortable walking shoes and weather appropriate clothing; it can be quite windy and cold or sunny and hot on top of the dam.
 Depending on the season, you may consider a raincoat, jacket, hat and gloves or sunglasses, shade hat and sunscreen.